buildmotion/workspace-demo/README.md

 **Github.com**: [https://github.com/buildmotion/workspace-demo](https://github.com/buildmotion/workspace-demo)

 The most recent version of Angular is a significant release - version 6.0.3 as of this post.
-We get a lot of new tools and features that help us have a more efficient develoment environment.
+We get a lot of new tools and features that provide a more efficient develoment environment.

-Now when we use the new CLI, the new default environment is now a workspace (well, maybe not - more later) that allows for the development of multiple applications and libraries in a single workspace.
+When we use the new Angular 6 CLI, the default environment is now a workspace (well, maybe not - more later) that allows for the development of multiple applications and libraries in a single workspace.
 When you add new applications and/or libraries, you are creating ` project ` items.
 A project item has a specific type to indicate whether it is an ` application ` or a ` library `.

         application: is a single-page web application.
         library: is a module that is shared by multiple applications

-The workspace tooling for Angular development was introduced awhile back by NRWL.io's Nx toolset.
-A package with a set of schematics that allow you to create a ` workspace ` using custom configuration provided by NRWL.
-If you use Nx, you create ` apps ` that is either a ` lib ` or an ` app ` (Angular Single Page Web application).
-It seems like I just started using NRWL's Nx Workspace.
-I'm wondering what the future will be for Nx - because the features are similar.
+The workspace tooling for Angular development was introduced awhile back by NRWL.io's Nx extensions.
+A set of schematics that allow you to create a ` workspace ` using custom configuration provided by NRWL.
+If you use Nx, you create ` apps ` that are either a ` lib ` or an ` app ` (Angular Single Page Web application).
+It seems like I just started using NRWL's Nx Workspace 1.0 - on May 22, 2018 NRWL announced the release of version 6.0 built on top of Angular CLI 6.0.
+The tooling for creating and using libraries is moving pretty fast these days.

 Being able to reuse libraries across multiple applications is a great feature.
 It was definitely possible before.
 However, the workflow was much more intensive and required lots of configuration of the libraries.
 It is now much easier with version 6 of the Angular CLI.